 - White balance settings opt for “Fluorescent” mode as it leads to warm and bright images.
 It compensates for cool tones and fluorescent lighting.

-- To accent, cool colors in the shots use the “Tungsten” mode.
+- To accent fresh colors in the shots use the “Tungsten” mode.
 It is used for tungsten bulb lighting.

 - Use the “Flash” mode if the lighting is unsatisfactory.
 Through this, the camera can choose the right white balance even with low light.

-- You can also use Auto mode to automatically regulate the white balance in accordance with the source of light available.
+- You can also use Auto mode to automatically regulate the white balance per the source of light available.

 Tips for Group portraits